PHENOMENOLOGY AND THE HISTORY OF PLATONISM

 Emiliano Trizio: Husserl’s Timaeus.
 Plato’s Creation Myth and the Phenomenological Concept of Metaphysics as the Teleological Science of the World

 Abstract: According to Husserl, Plato played a fundamental role in the development of the notion of teleology, so much so that Husserl viewed the myth narrated in the Timaeus as a fundamental stage in the long history that he hoped would eventually lead to a teleological science of the world grounded in transcendental phenomenology.
 This article explores this interpretation of Plato’s legacy in light of Husserl’s thesis that Plato was the initiator of the ideal of genuine science.
 It also outlines how Husserl sought conceptual resources within transcendental phenomenology to turn the key elements of Plato’s creation myth into rigorous scientific ideas.

 Reza Rokoee: La Paideia phénoménologique entre Husserl et Fink

-Abstract: The question of Paideia analysed in W. Jaeger’s pioneering study may be linked to Husserl’s question of the formation of the monadic self, intersubjectivity and the foundation of the community of human beings.
+Abstract: The question of Paideia analysed in Jaeger’s pioneering study may be linked to Husserl’s question of the formation of the monadic self, intersubjectivity and the foundation of the community of human beings.
 Husserl’s phenomenological education manifests itself in the formation of an ego and a phenomenological community.
-In addition, Fink, having intimate intellectual links with Husserl, undertakes an in-depth analysis of the question of education as a sublime model of the Greek city.
-In this paper we propose a comparative analysis about Paideia between Husserl, particularly in his late writings since his Cartesian Meditations, and Fink, through some of his works.
+In addition, Fink, having close intellectual links with Husserl, undertakes an in-depth analysis of the question of education as a sublime model of the Greek city.
+In this paper we propose a comparative analysis about Paideia between Husserl’s late writings since his Cartesian Meditations, and Fink’s relevant works.